miker704/Strife/patches2.md

     - Moved the now deprecated version of Suop Messenger modal combined with Suop modal with travel to deprecated.
     - Moved the now deprecated version of Suop Messenger modal combined with Suop modal with unset to deprecated.
     - Moved a second version of Suop Messenger modal combined with Suop modal with unset to deprecated.
+    - For messages in Both Dm Servers and normal Servers clicking on a the messages user name or profile picture will open the server user options modal.

 ## Backend Changes